mxmehl/seafile-mirror/README.md

 Configuration is done in a YAML file called `seafile_mirror.conf.yaml`.
 You can find an example [here](examples/seafile_mirror.conf.yaml).

-If that configuration file resides in the same location as the `seafile_mirror.py` file you are running, you should provide `--configdir ./`.
+If that configuration file resides in the same location your current working directory, you should provide `--configdir ./`.

 ## Logging and caching

-The tool creates `seafile_mirror.log` in addition to the log to the standard output.
+The tool creates `seafile_mirror.log` in addition to the log to the standard output in the configuration directory.
 With `-v` you can print DEBUG messages that will help you in case of problems.

 It also caches the current status of synced libraries and their latest full download in the file `.seafile_mirror.db.json`.
 Do not delete this file unless